HarshadRanganathan/spring-boot-example/README.md

 Spring cloud contracts are available in `test/resources/contracts` folder.

-When you run maven build, the contract test class is created in `generated-test-sources` folder and the stubs are available in `target/stubs` folder.
+When you run maven build, the contract test class will be created in `generated-test-sources` folder and the stubs in `target/stubs` folder.

+`mvn package` will generate the `stubs` jar which can be deployed to any repository.